J053Fabi0/Arduboy-Simple-Clock/README.md

 * Press RIGHT and UP to set clock type to 24h

 ### ADJUST TIME:
-* Hours hold A, press UP or DOWN
+* Hours: hold A, press UP or DOWN
-* Minutes hold B, press UP or DOWN
+* Minutes: hold B, press UP or DOWN
-* Seconds hold A and B, press UP or DOWN
+* Seconds: hold A and B, press UP or DOWN

 ### PAUSE CLOCK:
 * Pause clock hold A and B, Only works with screen ON